inet-framework/inet-showcases/docs/visualizer/earth/index.md

 ## Further Information

-For further information about the visualizer, refer to the <var>SceneOsgEarthVisualizer</var> NED documentation.
+For further information about the visualizer, refer to the `SceneOsgEarthVisualizer` NED documentation.

 <script src="lightbox-plus-jquery.min.js"></script>
 <script>